sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 This weakening is represented by cards from your Deckahedron being lost into your *Exhaustion pile*.

-Think of a boxing match or a mixed martial arts match.
-During the later rounds, the athletes are worn down, don't jump around the ring with as much vigor, and drop their guard more frequently.
+Have you ever watched a boxing match or a mixed martial arts match?
+During the later rounds, the athletes are worn down, they don't dance around the ring with as much vigor, and drop their guard more frequently.
 The contest is not always decided with a knockout punch, it often comes down to who can better endure the exertion.

-By default, your character has 10 Stamina points.
+Your character has 10 Stamina points.
 When your character loses all 10, they are incapacitated.
+After that, their fate is up to the GM.

 ## Phases